hanami/mailer/README.md

 ### Mail Delivery

 The `deliver` method is necessary to send the multipart email.
 It looks at all the associated templates and renders them, as explained above.
-It instantiates a mailer and delivers the email.
+It instantiates a `mailer` and delivers the email.

 ```ruby
 InvoiceMailer.deliver
 ```

-To use locals when rendering templates the locals must be used when calling the `deliver` method, like so:
+To use `locals` when rendering templates, the `locals` must be used when calling the `deliver` method, like so:

 ```ruby
 InvoiceMailer.deliver(user:user, invoice:invoice)